Developer Guide

 Delete Item Feature

-in the list of recipes that are associated with this item, as such, these matching Recipe
+Recipe in the list of recipes that are associated with this item, as such, these matching Recipe are also deleted.

 This command was implemented to resolve the userstory, regarding “As a user I want to delete a item so that I can remove item that I no longer need to track.”